 Hemorrhoid Embolization Procedure

 Patients who have undergone endoscopic or surgical, treatment of their hemorrhoids, whose symptoms have recurred, are good candidates for the procedure.
-Additionally, patients who are not candidates for (or who desire to avoid) endoscopic or surgical procedures because of general anesthetic risk or other factors, may be candidates for hemorrhoid embolization.
+Additionally, patients who are not candidates for (or who desire to avoid) endoscopic or surgical procedures because of general anesthetic risk, blood thinning medication, or other factors, may be candidates for hemorrhoid embolization.

 Dr. Farkas is an experienced interventional radiologist and is the first physician to introduce the hemorrhoid embolization procedure to Israel.
 Dr. Farkas learned the procedure from his colleague and friend, Prof Vincent Vidal, of France.